Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 How did Timothy know if someone was living a holy life?

-How did Timothy know if someone was living a holy life?
-There were two ways to judge if someone was living a holy and sanctified life:
+There were two ways to judge whether someone was living a holy and sanctified life:

 Ko te Atua te mana katoa, e kite ana ia i nga mea katoa

 Ko te Atua te mana katoa, e kite ana ia i nga mea katoa!
-Nothing is hidden before God.
-God reveals every dark hidden place in someone’s life.
-When people think that God doesn’t see what they are doing, only proves that they don’t know God or the Word; Ihu.
+Nothing is hidden from God.
+God reveals every dark, hidden place in someone’s life.
+When people think that God doesn’t see what they are doing, it only proves that they don’t know God or the Word; Ihu.

 The Holy Spirit knows what’s inside a person’s heart.
 He alone reveals those things, which are hidden from man’s natural eyes.
 That’s why we need the Holy Spirit in our lives and obey Him.
 So that we have spiritual eyes and discern the spirits.